pravega/pravega/documentation/src/docs/controller-service.md

 orphaned buckets.
 The controller instance which owns a bucket is responsible for all long running scheduled background work corresponding to all nodes under the bucket.
-Presently this entails running periodic workflows to capture stream-cuts for each stream at desired frequencies.
+Presently this entails running periodic workflows to capture stream-cuts (called Retention-Set) for each stream at desired frequencies.

+##### Retention Set
+ One retention set per stream is stored under the corresponding bucket/stream Znode.
+As we compute stream-cuts periodically, we keep preserving them under this Znode.
+As some automatic truncation is performed, the stream-cuts that are no longer valid are purged from this set.

 ### Controller Cluster Listener<a name="controllerClusterListener"></a>